 Over in Gibsons Landing, tucked away down Molly's Lane, you'll find Hidden Treasures Used Books along with Starlet Vintage, a popular vintage store featuring fabulous one-off retro pieces from nearly every era starting around the 1930s and up.

-What To See & Do Nearby: Gibsons is also big on breweries and restaurants and you’ll find no shortage of places to eat and drink.
+What To See & Do Nearby: Gibsons is also big on breweries and restaurants and you'll find no shortage of places to eat and drink.
 Head to Banditry Cider, an atmospheric orchard serving up delicious cider, conveniently located within a short drive of the shops mentioned above.
 In Gibsons Landing, Sushi Bar Nagomi features ultra-fresh sushi and a great patio overlooking Gower Road.
-Don’t forget to swing by the Sunshine Coast Museum and Archives and pop into the many art galleries also found throughout town.
+Don't forget to swing by the Sunshine Coast Museum & Archives and pop into the many art galleries also found throughout town.